Bayesian Inference for Spatial-Temporal Non-Gaussian Data Using Predictive Stacking: Simulation

 \subsubsection{Runtime comparison}

 Figure~\ref{fig:runtime} reveals that predictive stacking is, on average, about 500 times faster than MCMC further corroborating the efficiency of predictive stacking as an alternative to MCMC.
-We have implemented our predictive stacking algorithm within the R statistical computing environment.
+We have implemented our predictive stacking algorithm within the \textsf{R} statistical computing environment (\url{https://www.r-project.org/}), where the code was written in \textsf{C++} and \textsf{Fortran} leveraging \textsf{BLAS} and \textsf{LAPACK} libraries for efficient matrix operations.
 We execute the programs for runtime comparisons on hardware equipped with an 1-Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz processor with 36 cores and 1 thread per core, totalling 36 possible threads for parallel computing.
-The runtime for predictive stacking reported here are based on execution using 6 cores only.
+The runtime for predictive stacking reported here is based on execution using 6 cores only, in order to reflect realistic computational resources in contemporary personal computers.
 We compare the runtime of our proposed algorithm with the adaptive Metropolis-within-Gibbs algorithm that implements full Bayesian inference.

+Earlier benchmarks for MCMC-based inference for spatial GLMs, such as those reported by \textsf{spBayes}, indicate that computational demands become impractical when the sample size $n \sim 10^3$, or higher.
+In comparison, our proposed method achieves reasonable execution times for datasets with $n \sim 10^4$.